chafey/dicomweb-update-spec/README.md

 ## Replace APIS

-- Replace all Patient Attribute - PUT to /patients/[id]/normalizedmetadata.
+- Replace all Patient Level Attributes - PUT to /patients/[id]/normalizedmetadata.
   - Body is a DICOM dataset of patient level attributes.
   - Patient level attributes are defined as those that belong to patient modules as defined by [PS3.3 C.7.1](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.7.html#sect_C.7.1)
   - Will cause all instances to be updated that have the same PatientID
   - Any patient level attribute can be set including PatientID
   - Attempting to set other level attributes (Study/Series/Instance) will generate an error

-- Replace all Study Attribute - PUT to /studies/[id]/normalizedmetadata
+- Replace all Study Level Attributes - PUT to /studies/[id]/normalizedmetadata
   - Body is a DICOM dataset of study level attributes.
   - Study level attributes are those that belong to study modules as defined by [PS3.3 C.7.2](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.7.2.html)
   - Will cause all instances to be updated that have the same StudyInstanceUid